WRTV (New Jersey): History

 WRTV's construction permit remained active for years after the closure.
 In November 1964, it was included as one of a series of dark UHF outlets that received letters from the FCC ordering them to get on the air or relinquish their permits.
 The station was able to retain authorization.
 The Reade Organization then filed to make a major move for WRTV, from channel 58 in Asbury Park to channel 68 in Newark, proposing the Empire State Building as its transmitter site.
 The Empire State Building proposal drew the ire of New York independent station WPIX, which contended that Reade and competing applicant Clifton Greene were breaking FCC rules by specifying the site and that operation on channel 68 would be short-spaced to channel 67 from Patchogue.
 In response, Reade amended its application to specify a site in West Orange, New Jersey.

 On January 21, 1969, the WRTV construction permit was deleted by the FCC, and the application for Newark was considered by the FCC to be a standalone application for a new construction permit.
 The FCC deleted the call sign, but allowed it to be held in abeyance for use by Reade pending appeal of the deletion.
-The appeal was not successful, and the WRTV call letters ultimately went to the then-NBC affiliate in Indianapolis, WFBM-TV (channel 6) in 1972 upon its sale to McGraw-Hill; it continues to use the WRTV calls today.
+The appeal was not successful, and the WRTV call letters ultimately went to Indianapolis in 1972.

 Reade chose WWRO as channel 68's call letters, assigned October 5, 1970.
 The channel 68 construction permit was sold by Reade to Blonder-Tongue Laboratories in 1972, with that company intending to use the facility for subscription television.
-Ultimately, the state of New Jersey returned the channel 58 frequency to the air in 1973 as the New Brunswick-licensed North Jersey station for its public television network, then known as New Jersey Public Television, now known as NJ PBS.
+Ultimately, the state of New Jersey returned the channel 58 frequency to the air in 1973 as the New Brunswick–licensed North Jersey station for its public television network, then known as New Jersey Public Television, now known as NJ PBS.
 By coincidence, it was assigned and broadcasts over digital channel 8 in the digital age (along with WGAL-TV), though it continues to use channel 58 as its virtual channel.